Guestbyte/canvaslms.github.io/README.md

 # admin-canvaslms-gui
-A gui interface for Canvas LMS administration, using VUE, VUEX, VUE-ROUTER, VUETIFY and AXIOS
+A single page GUI interface for Canvas LMS administration using VUE, VUEX, VUE-ROUTER, VUETIFY, AXIOS and PHP to call Canvas REST API.

+Work in progress....